OpenXIP/xip-host/CONTRIBUTING.rst

 * Fork the repository on GitHub to publish any proposed changes.

-* Optionally submit a ticket for your issue at <https://plans.imphub.org/browse/XIP>, or add a comment to an existing one.
+* Optionally submit a ticket for your issue at https://plans.imphub.org/browse/XIP, or add a comment to an existing one.

-  - Get an _`imphub Account` to create or edit an issue.
+  - Get an `impub Account`_ to create or edit an issue.
-  - Clearly describe the issue including steps to reproduce when it is a bug.
+  - Clearly describe the issue including steps to reproduce if it is a bug.
   - Make sure you fill in the earliest version that you know has the issue.
-  - Include a comment indicating that you would like to work on the issue.
+  - Include a comment indicating that you would like to work on the issue, referring to your fork.

 .. _`GitHub Account`: https://github.com/signup/free
 .. _`imphub Account`: https://plans.imphub.org/secure/Signup!default.jspa